Self-Chained Image-Language Model for Video Localization and Question Answering: Experimental Setup

-We report \model framework training hyperparameters in \localizer{} pre-training, \answerer{} fine-tuning, and \localizer{} refining, in \cref{tab:model_hyper}.
-We conduct experiments with 4 × 48GB A6000 GPUs.
-For \localizer{} pre-training, it takes about 12h.
-For \localizer{} self-refinement, it takes about 7h on NeXT-QA, 8h on STAR, 6h on How2QA, 17h on TVQA, and 3h on VLEP.
-For \answerer{} fine-tuning, it takes about 13h on NeXT-QA, 15h on STAR, 13h on How2QA, 48h on TVQA, and 8h on VLEP.
+\textbf{\model Framework Training.} We conduct experiments with 4 × 48GB A6000 GPUs.
+For \localizer{} per-training, we pre-train \localizer{} on the QVHighlights for 80 epochs, taking approximately 12 hours with 4 $\times$ 29GB on A6000 GPUs.
+For \localizer{} self-refinement, we train \localizer{} on each downstream dataset with pseudo-labels for an additional 10 epochs with 4 $\times$ 29GB on A6000 GPUs.
+It takes about 7h on NExT-QA, 8h on STAR, 6h on How2QA, 17h on TVQA, and 3h on VLEP.
+For \answerer{} fine-tuning, we fine-tune \answerer{} on each downstream dataset with answer labels and frozen pre-trained \localizer{} for 10 epochs with 4 $\times$ 48GB on A6000 GPUs.
+It takes about 13h on NExT-QA, 15h on STAR, 13h on How2QA, 48h on TVQA, and 8h on VLEP.
+We employ standard cross-entropy loss between the model outputs and the target values.
+We report \model framework training hyperparameters in \localizer{} pre-training, \answerer{} fine-tuning, and \localizer{} self-refinment, in \Cref{tab:model_hyper}.